 - If you have small children, install safety gates at the top and bottom of the stairs

 Even if the homeowner can manage the stairs to the main floor, entry stairs can be problematic for bringing in walkers, wheelchairs and medical equipment.
 Home services that come to seniors, such as meal deliveries, medical professionals and other aids, also need a safe route inside.

-An easy fix, says Ford, is replacing ball-style faucet handles and traditional doorknobs with levers.
-Levers are easy to manage even with limited grip strength, and they don’t tax arthritic hands, she says.
+- Replace ball-style faucet handles and traditional doorknobs with levers.
+Levers are easy to manage even with limited grip strength, and they don’t tax arthritic hands

 Overhead but often overlooked, lighting is a key component to independent living.
 Lights need to be brighter to offset deteriorating vision, and controls need to be positioned for easy access by people using wheelchairs or walkers, says Ford.
 Temperature, sound and home safety monitors and controls also need to be similarly situated.
 When electrical work is scheduled, it’s smart to add a few outlets at the same height, for plugging in nightlights where walkers won’t bump them.It would also be beneficial to plug in powerful nightlights for all bathrooms and hallways.